zoff-kollektiv/cifar/data/people/6-khadiga-el-gammal.md

 startOfSanctions: |
   21.03.2011
 ---
-Khadiga, the wife of Gamal Mubarak and 20-years his junior received a degree in business administration from the American University in Cairo, where she has met Gamal Mubarak during a conference in 2006.
-Together they have two children, son Mahmoud Gamal Mubarak  and a daughter Farida Gamal Mubarak.
+Khadiga, the wife of Gamal Mubarak received a degree in business administration from the American University in Cairo, where she met Gamal Mubarak during a conference in 2006.
+Together they have two children, son Mahmoud Gamal Mubarak
+and a daughter Farida Gamal Mubarak.